Biden visitor logs under scrutiny after classified files found

 The justice department has appointed an investigator to look into the files.

-News that sensitive documents dating from Mr Biden's time as vice-president had been found in a private office at the Penn Biden Center, a think tank in Washington, emerged earlier this week, followed by a subsequent disclosure that a second cache was discovered at Mr Biden's home.
+News that sensitive documents dating from Mr Biden's time as vice-president had been found in a private office at the Penn Biden Center, a think tank in Washington, emerged earlier this week, followed by a disclosure that a second cache was discovered at Mr Biden's home.

 The first batch was found on 2 November, just before the US midterm elections, but only became public on Monday.